-"I still have them."
-Johnny admitted.
+"I kept them," Johnny admitted.
 "Her shoes.
 I still have all of them."

-"Lucky was a lot like me."
-She confessed, "But not in the right ways."
+"Lucky was a lot like me," She confessed, later, when it was only fair for her to give something as well, "but not in the right ways."

-Johnny gestured for her to continue, sipping at his gin.
+Johnny waited for her to continue, sipping at his gin.

-"He was just like me…because he couldn't let go of the past."
-Sam continued.
-"But he also wasn't like me because –ha-- he was such a good guy."
+"He was just like me…because he couldn't let go of things that hurt him," Sam continued.
+"But he also wasn't like me because he was such a good guy."

-"Being good."
-Johnny said, after they'd both been quiet for a moment, "It's overrated."
+"Being good," Johnny scoffed, after they'd both stared into their glasses for a moment, "It's overrated."

-"Amen to that."
-She laughed, and they clinked their glasses together in a cheer to being the bad guys.
+"Amen to that," She laughed, and they raised their glasses together in a cheer to being the bad guys.

-"The last time I heard about the infamous Johnny Z. he was in love with Lulu Spencer."
-Sam said after taking a long sip.
+"The last time I heard about the infamous Johnny Z , he was in love with Lulu Spencer," Sam said, a little coyly.

 "And..."
 Sam prompted, making hand gestures that made Johnny's lips twitch.